Skyesblue/Advance_Sosmed/README.md

-Open itu on the link below
+Open it on the link below

 https://skyesblue.github.io/Advance_Sosmed/